tvaneerd/stuff/code_reviews.md

 ### _Pre-code_ reviews

-I am amazed how often I hear "You probably should have written this like X instead of like Y". :-( Once, at Adobe, a developer spent about a month implementing an important and complicated feature.
+I am amazed how often I hear "You probably should have written this like X instead of like Y". :-(
+Once, at Adobe, a developer spent about a month implementing an important and complicated feature.
 We decided to do a code review - we hadn't (yet) instituted a process for code reviews, we were still feeling our way around.
 The lead architect noted (correctly) that the feature really needed to be threaded, otherwise the main thread could (in some reasonable situations) stall badly.
-(This was many years ago, when threading was still fairly new.)
+(This was many years ago, when threading was less common.)
 The conclusion of the code review was, yes, lots of rewrite was necessary, as it needed to be threaded - even at the cost of missing a ship date.
-(As you can imagine, adding threads after-the-fact isn't always straightforward, particularly with code mixing processing with UI feedback.)
+(As you can imagine, adding threads after-the-fact isn't always straightforward, particularly with code that mixed processing with UI feedback.)

 So what was the lesson to be learned?